heimdal/heimdal/lib/asn1/README-X681.md

 While X.680 is essential for implementing many Internet (and other) protocols, implementing a subset of X.681, X.682, and X.683, can enable some magical features.
+These magical features are generally not the focus of those ITU-T specifications nor of many RFCs that make use of them.

+The intent of X.681, X.682, and X.683 is to add ways to formally express constraints that would otherwise require natural language to express.
+But give a compiler more formally-expressed constraints and it can do more labor-saving than it could otherwise.

-This README will cover some ideas for implementation and why we should want this.
-This is also covered extensively in RFC 6025, in section 2.1.3.
+This README will cover some ideas for what this magic will be, and implementation of it.

 RFC 6025 does an excellent job of elucidating X.681, which otherwise most readers unfamiliar with it will no doubt find inscrutable.

-This README should explain the magic that we're after:

-    Automatic handling of open types by the Heimdal ASN.1 compiler, which, combined with an implementation of the ASN.1 JSON Encoding Rules (JER [X.697]), should allow one to build a trivial command-line tool and APIs to dump as JSON, or parse from JSON, the DER encoding of random PDU types from random ASN.1 modules, with deep traversal of open types / typed holes.
+The magic that we're after is simply the *automatic and recursive handling of open types by the Heimdal ASN.1 compiler*.

+Combined with adding support for the ASN.1 JSON Encoding Rules (JER) [X.697], the automatic handling of open types should allow us to trivially implement a command-line tool that can parse any DER or JER (JSON) encoding of any value whose type is known and compiled, and which could transcode to the other encoding rules.
+I.e., dump DER to JSON, and parse JSON to output DER.

+We especially want this for PKIX, and more than anything for Certificates.

+Besides a magical ASN.1 DER/JER dumper/transcoder utility, we want to replace DN attribute and subject alternative name (SAN) `otherName` tables and much open-coded handling of certificate extensions in `lib/hx509/`.

 https://www.itu.int/rec/T-REC-X.681-201508-I/en